 After Brian opened up and examined the wrecked grav-car, he finally got access to the easiest to reach module.
 Having gotten that far, Brian worked to clear enough space around the module to measure it.
 A few hours later, he saw the module wouldn't fit in the 'droid as built.
 He considered re-engineering the 'droid to fit in the unit and realized he'd have to rebuild the android with a new base to accommodate the module.
 That would cost so much it would defeat having bought the android used.
 Deciding he could find a use for the remains of the grav car later, Brian looked into calling the salvage yard contact he had.
 Checking the data, he found the guy was named Talan Salagon.

 Brian comm'd Salagon and it sounded like he got the guy in an active work bay.
 Brian name dropped and they chatted about past experiences serving in the Navy.
-Once they got down to business, Salagon said that space in this area was busy enough they made a profit operating a salvage business.
+Getting down to business, Salagon said that space in this area was busy enough they made a profit operating a salvage business.
 When Brian asked if he could come out to visit the yard, Salagon said he could, and asked if there was something specific Brian was looking for?
 Brian said he was looking for parts for a used 'droid he'd picked up.
-Salagon said they had a bunch of 'droids they'd pulled off hulks they'd ripped apart, but that was not nearly their primary business, which was ship's systems.
+Salagon said they had a bunch of 'droids they'd pulled off hulks they'd ripped apart, but that wasn't nearly their primary business.
+That was ship's systems.
 As he spoke, Salagon was a bit skeptical his yard was the sort of operation Brian needed.
-But it was his time and his money.
+But it was the customer's time and his money.

 Salagon pointed out the dead 'droids were in a line and unmaintained or serviced.
 When Brian said he wanted to come out anyway, Salagon gave him the data needed to get to their arcology.
 He told Brian about their main operation, which was starship salvage and subsystem resales.
 He went on to describe the station as being ringed by defunct and recovered ships being held in place by mooring 'droids.
 The station itself was dressed out to service small and moderate sized starships.
 They had multiple work bays and "dry docks" where ships could be completely enclosed in a pressurized and breathable atmosphere while workers took advantage of the weightlessness of space.

 Aali selected the monthly access and created her account.
-Once she settled that, Aali began digging into the political talking heads, to catch up on all the news she'd missed on the evolving situation in-system since joining this crew.
-As she read, Aali saw a lot of commentary on possible shifts in the political landscape since Duke Leonard announced his support of Major Kaihvos.
+Settling that, Aali began digging into the political talking heads, to catch up on all the news she'd missed on the evolving situation in-system since joining this crew.
+Aali read and saw a lot of commentary on possible shifts in the political landscape since Duke Leonard announced his support of Major Kaihvos.
 The lunatic fringe even speculated the Duke might even be going to war with the Emperor himself in taking the position he had on Sir Jeremy Lewis.
 Of course, for every story, there were many analysis sites, commentary sites and even those info-tainment sites flatly making things up out of whole cloth.
 Not a safe thing to do in the current climate.
-As the day passed, she managed and over-saw the port engineers while doing her own work and research.
-As she read, Aali found a number of very good articles and reporting on the situation in the Five Sisters Subsector, under Imperial Naval administration since the Psionic Suppression wars of 800.
+The day passed while she managed and over-saw the port engineers while doing her own work and research.
+Reading, Aali found a number of very good articles and reporting on the situation in the Five Sisters Subsector, under Imperial Naval administration since the Psionic Suppression wars of 800.

 Originally designated District 267, the 27 systems of the subsector were incorporated into the Imperium in 740 under Emperor Paulo I. After more than 300 years of naval administration, the populace were again pushing for Civilian rule.
 This was, of course, opposed by other movements to keep Naval administration.
 While those supporters pointed to the advantages in the Fifth Frontier War, others pointed to the excessive reactions and restrictions during the war years.
 In her research, Aali found a good resource detailing the numerous parties arguing either side of the issue, as well as the major players and positions.
 It also had an apparently well respected listing, frowned on by the Imperial Navy, of apparent or proven military interventions against political activities.
 Aali spent a good deal of her day checking on other issues, but using this data-book to educate herself on the events and issues.
 She did note that the corporation "Open Skies Trading" was mentioned more than once, with a ship even engaged and destroyed by the Navy!
 She considered asking Zach about any experiences he had, as he'd worked for that firm and perhaps worked in that area of space.